top of page

 The future of non-invasive, deep-brain neuromodulation.

-Transcranial Focused Ultrasound (tFUS) is a novel, non-invasive neuromodulation therapy that uses ultrasound waves to stimulate deeper brain regions that can only be reached otherwise with neurosurgery. tFUS can be focused on specific brain regions with the aim of changing activity in that brain area and improving associated functioning.
+Transcranial Focused Ultrasound (tFUS) is a novel, non-invasive neuromodulation therapy that uses ultrasound waves to stimulate deeper brain regions that can otherwise only be reached with neurosurgery. tFUS can be focused on specific brain regions with the aim of changing activity in that brain area and improving associated functioning.

 How tFUS Neuromodulation Impacts the Brain